waleedconan/child-protection-sql-portfolio/docs/README.md

 ---

+## 🚀 How to Use

+1. **Explore SQL Queries:**
+   Navigate to the `/sql` folder to review and run the SQL scripts against your database or simulated datasets.
+Inline comments explain complex logic.

+2. **View Dashboards:**
+   Use the Power BI desktop file (if provided) or review dashboard screenshots in `/visuals` to see key performance indicators and trends.

+3. **Understand Data Model:**
+   Review the ERD in `/docs` to comprehend the database design and relationships.

+4. **Reproduce Analysis:**
+   Prepare your data following simulated constraints, load into Power BI, apply Power Query transformations, and use the DAX measures provided for KPIs.

+---

 ## ⚠️ Disclaimer

 - This portfolio was created **independently** for educational purposes.
-- All data is **fictional** and does not reflect any real individuals or organizations.
+- All data is **fictional** and does not reflect any real individuals, organizations, or operational information.
 - The data structure and indicators reflect common humanitarian reporting practices but are **not affiliated** with any agency.
 - Use of terms like “cases,” “referrals,” or “partners” is for demonstration purposes only.